marreiro204/PortfolioFlask/replit.md

 # Overview

-This is a personal portfolio website built with Flask, designed to showcase projects, skills, and provide contact functionality.
-The application features a Portuguese interface and uses a dark theme optimized for the Replit environment.
-The site serves as a professional portfolio for a full-stack developer, with sections for projects, skills, and contact information.
+This is a complete personal portfolio website built with Flask, featuring comprehensive user authentication, admin panel for content management, and public pages for portfolio showcase.
+The application includes a full-featured authentication system with login, registration, and password recovery, an administrative dashboard for managing projects and achievements, and interactive public pages where users can view, like, and comment on projects.
+The interface is entirely in Portuguese with a responsive dark theme optimized for the Replit environment.

 # User Preferences